MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-common-data-model.md

 - Data ingestion supports Azure Data Lake *Gen2* storage accounts exclusively.
 You can't use Azure Data Lake Gen1 storage accounts to ingest data.

-- The Data Lake Storage account must have [hierarchical namespace enabled](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-namespace).
+- The Azure Data Lake storage account must have [hierarchical namespace enabled](/azure/storage/blobs/data-lake-storage-namespace).

 - To authenticate with an Azure service principal, make sure it's configured in your tenant.
 For more information, see [Connect audience insights to an Azure Data Lake Storage Gen2 account with an Azure service principal](connect-service-principal.md).